 Moving into a new house is an exciting adventure!
 After you’ve perfected your signature on stacks and stacks of paper and the keys are handed over to you, it’s time to get busy.
 Here’s our top list of to do’s before settling in your new digs.

 Change the Locks-You never know how many copies of your new keys are floating around the neighborhood from the previous owners’ friends, neighbors or vendors.
-Provide yourself with peace of mind and protection.
+Provide yourself with peace of

 Painting-It is much easier to paint the interior of a house sans furniture.
 A house that you have not yet moved into provides a rare opportunity for the easiest painting you’ll ever have.
 Even if you’re okay with wall colors, this can be a great time to repaint the ceilings & closets (which likely have not been touched since the house was built).